-SLX-OS 20.2.1a supports the following hardware platforms.
+SLX-OS 20.2.2a supports the following hardware platforms.

 - Devices based on the Broadcom XGS® chipset family:

 - ExtremeSwitching SLX 9250

 - ExtremeSwitching SLX 9150

 - Devices based on the Broadcom DNX® chipset family:

+- ExtremeRouting SLX 9740

 - ExtremeRouting SLX 9640

 - ExtremeSwitching SLX 9540

-Although many software and hardware configurations are tested and supported for this release, documenting all possible configurations and scenarios is beyond the scope of this document.
+Although many software and hardware configurations are tested and supported for this release, documenting all possible configurations and scenarios is beyond this document's scope.